Ping-Group-UCSC/NonRad/Examples/Diamond-NV/Instructions.md

 Intersystem crossing (isc) rate of NV- center in Diamond
 ===========

+Warning!!
+This tutorial is not up-to-date as of 11/2/20, contact tjsmart@ucsc.edu for help

 1. Obtain relaxed geometry of the triplet excited state (`relax-cdftdn1/`).

 2. Obtain relaxed geometry of the singlet ground state (`relax-s0/`).